ibm-cloud-docs/containers/cs_app_knative.md

 Learn how to install and use Knative in a Kubernetes cluster in {{site.data.keyword.containerlong_notm}}.
 {: shortdesc}

-**What is Knative and why should I use it?**</br>
+**What is Knative and why I want use it?**</br>
-[Knative](https://github.com/knative/docs) is an open source platform that was developed by IBM, Google, Pivotal, Red Hat, Cisco, and others with the goal to extend the capabilities of Kubernetes to help you create modern, source-centric containerized, and serverless apps on top of your Kubernetes cluster.
+[Knative](https://github.com/knative/docs) is an open source platform that was developed by IBM, Google, Pivotal, Red Hat, Cisco, and others.
+The goal is to extend the capabilities of Kubernetes to help you create modern, source-centric containerized, and serverless apps on top of your Kubernetes cluster.
 The platform is designed to address the needs of developers who today must decide what type of app they want to run in the cloud: 12-factor apps, containers, or functions.
 Each type of app requires an open source or proprietary solution that is tailored to these apps: Cloud Foundry for 12-factor apps, Kubernetes for containers, and OpenWhisk and others for functions.
 In the past, developers had to decide what approach they wanted to follow, which led to inflexibility and complexity when different types of apps had to be combined.

 Knative uses a consistent approach across programming languages and frameworks to abstract the operational burden of building, deploying, and managing workloads in Kubernetes so that developers can focus on what matters most to them: the source code.
 You can use proven build packs that you are already familiar with, such as Cloud Foundry, Kaniko, Dockerfile, Bazel, and others.
 By integrating with Istio, Knative ensures that your serverless and containerized workloads can be easily exposed on the internet, monitored, and controlled, and that your data is encrypted during transit.

 **How does Knative work?**</br>
 Knative comes with three key components, or _primitives_, that help you to build, deploy, and manage your serverless apps in your Kubernetes cluster:

 - **Build:** The `Build` primitive supports creating a set of steps to build your app from source code to a container image.
-Imagine using a simple build template where you specify the source repo to find your app code and the container registry where you want to host the image.
+Imagine you use a simple build template where you specify the source repo to find your app code and the container registry where you want to host the image.
 With just a single command, you can instruct Knative to take this build template, pull the source code, create the image, and push the image to your container registry so that you can use the image in your container.
 - **Serving:** The `Serving` primitive helps to deploy serverless apps as Knative services and to automatically scale them, even down to zero instances.
 To expose your serverless and containerized workloads, Knative uses Istio.
 When you install the managed Knative add-on, the managed Istio add-on is automatically installed as well.
 By using the traffic management and intelligent routing capabilities of Istio, you can control what traffic is routed to a specific version of your service, which makes it easy for a developer to test and roll out a new app version or do A-B testing.
 - **Eventing:** With the `Eventing` primitive, you can create triggers or event streams that other services can subscribe to.
 For example, you might want to kick off a new build of your app every time code is pushed to your GitHub master repo.
 Or you want to run a serverless app only if the temperature drops below freezing point.
 For example, the `Eventing` primitive can be integrated into your CI/CD pipeline to automate the build and deployment of apps in case a specific event occurs.